UniversalDependencies/UD_Lithuanian-ALKSNIS/README.md

 From v2.1 to v3.0 the treebank was developed within the project "Semantika2" (Nr.
 02.3.1-CPVA-V-527-01-0002).
 The project was funded by European Structural Funds.

+The improvements done in 2023–2026 benefited from the COST Action CA21167 [UniDive](https://unidive.lisn.upsaclay.fr/).

 ## References

 * Agnė Bielinskienė, Loïc Boizou, Jolanta Kovalevskaitė, Erika Rimkutė (2016): Lithuanian Dependency Treebank ALKSNIS.